 She adds: “If you're really not enjoying it, and you feel uncomfortable where you are, then go somewhere else and enjoy it.
 But stick it out when it's difficult.
 Creativity is all about gut instinct and going with what you believe.”

-Use imposter syndrome to your advantage
+Use impostor syndrome to your advantage

-It’s rare to find someone in the creative industries (or likely elsewhere) who’s not experienced imposter syndrome.
+It’s rare to find someone in the creative industries (or likely elsewhere) who’s not experienced impostor syndrome.
 Rather than trying to overcome it, use it to your advantage.
 “Don't ignore it, but don't let it ruin your life either,” says Bullard.
 “Most people who end up progressing through their careers isn't by accident.
 It's because they've worked hard or they're talented.”

-Mottershead says he’s an “anomaly,” having never suffered from imposter syndrome – something he partly attributes to having ADHD and a “chemical detachment between cause and effect.”
+Mottershead says he’s an “anomaly,” having never suffered from impostor syndrome – something he partly attributes to having ADHD and a “chemical detachment between cause and effect.”
 However, he adds that “the moment I stopped comparing myself to other people was the moment I became infinitely happier."

-“Just focus on your journey and what you're doing at the moment and what you can take from that experience: whether you have imposter syndrome or not, you will feel better as a result.”
+“Just focus on your journey and what you're doing at the moment and what you can take from that experience: whether you have impostor syndrome or not, you will feel better as a result.”